kongshaug/DS_big_project/README.md

 ### 2. Benefits of applying better visualisation techniques for data analytics

-When we analyze data in the typical 2D format, usually comprised of numbers listed in a spreadsheet or grouped in a pie chart, there’s a limit to how much information we can actually take away and use for planning, making decisions, targeting customers, etc.
+When we analyze data in the typical 2D format, usually comprised of numbers listed in a spreadsheet or grouped in a pie chart, there’s a limit to how much information we can actually take away and use for making decisions.

-- More complex data than expected can be visualized in AR.
+- More complex data can be visualized in AR.
-- Better comprehension of distances and outliers, more natural interaction and an improved engagement and accuracy
+- Better comprehension of distances and outliers in a more natural interaction.
 - Being able to immerse yourself into the data